TheNexusAvenger/Nexus-Instance/README.md

 # Nexus-Instance
-Nexus Instance is a framework meant to simplify the creation of classes in Lua, both in terms of syntax and being able to have the context of "super".
+Nexus Instance is a framework meant to simplify the creation of classes in Lua.
 The framework includes a base `NexusObject` class, as well as a more powerful `NexusInstance` class to allow for locking of properties and a `Changed` event.